• Skip to primary navigation

 And for fans of the outdoors, you’re in luck: Crowsnest Pass is home to outstanding hiking and biking.
 Favourite hiking trails include the Turtle Mountain Trail, Window Mountain Lake, and the strenuous Crowsnest Mountain hike.
 Golfers will love the Crowsnest Pass Golf Club in Blairmore, where you can golf on lush fairways with views of the Rocky Mountain foothills surrounding you.

-Where to eat in Crowsnest Pass:
+Where to Eat in Crowsnest Pass:

-The Rumrunner (Coleman), Stone’s Throw Café (Blairmore), Cafe & Fly Shop (Coleman), Limber Pine Smokehouse (Coleman), The Pass Beer Company (Blairmore).
+The Rumrunner (Coleman), Stone’s Throw Café (Blairmore), Cafe & Fly Shop (Coleman), Limber Pine Smokehouse (Coleman), and The Pass Beer Company (Blairmore).

 Where to Stay in Crowsnest Pass